Goal setting

 • Nehemiah rebuilding the wall around Jerusalem.

+Goals are the “how” we achieve something.
+Without a purpose behind them, they’re merely activities or experiences.
 Scripture calls us to a higher standard in setting goals.
 The SMART goals we set as Christians must be in accordance with God’s will and under His leadership.
-We should be inspired to achieve and accomplish; be flexible to adjust; and triage our goals around His priorities and what is relevant to Him.
+We should be inspired to achieve and accomplish; be flexible to adjust; and align our goals with His purpose for our life.

 Scroll to Top